Soekarno–Hatta International Airport: New traffic procedure

-The airport contains the head office of Garuda Indonesia, Garuda Indonesia Management Building, located in the Garuda Indonesia City Center.
-Angkasa Pura II's head office is on the airport property.
-Sriwijaya Air has its head office at Sriwijaya Air Tower.

-There are 21 reading corners located in the waiting rooms of Terminal 2D, 2E and 2F.
-Shopping areas are also available in all terminals.
-Duty-free shops, souvenir shops, restaurants, and a cafeteria can be found there.
-There is a new "Shopping Arcade" located in terminal 1C.
-There are no shops in the arrival zones of the terminals, except for Terminal 3, where several cafes and fast-food restaurant chains are located.

-To handle the overcrowding of smoking rooms being used, airport authorities have drawn up plans to build a smoking area in a garden near the rest area in Terminal 1A.
-It was opened in January 2015 and it will be developed to other terminals, if necessary.

-Ground transportation
+Ground transportations

 There are several transportation options available for access to the airport: local airport terminal shuttles, trains, buses, taxi services of various kinds, and cars.
 There is a free shuttle bus service and people maneuver system Skytrain to connect the terminals of the airport.

 Bus

-Several bus companies, including the state-owned Perum DAMRI and private company Primajasa, provide services to various destinations from the airport.
+Transjakarta provides airport service through route SH1, running between Terminal Kalideres and the Soekarno-Hatta Offices area, and route SH2, running between Blok M and the Soekarno-Hatta Airport Train Station.
+Other bus companies, including the state-owned Perum DAMRI and private company Primajasa, provide services to various destinations from the airport.
 Jabodetabek Airport Connexion which consist of Perum DAMRI, Big Bird, and Sinar Jaya Megah Langgeng serve routes from the airport to certain malls and hotels in Greater Jakarta.
-The buses operate from 06.00 to 23.00 with routes: